zhangbububu/TAB/README.md

         pass
       ```

-    - forecast function utilizing the model for inference
+    - detect_score function utilizing the model for inference

       ```python